• Home

 Data that are neither positively nor negatively correlated is considered uncorrelated (null).

-You can use Scatter Plot with 3 variables to accomplish the following:
+You can use a Scatter Chart with 3 variables to accomplish the following:

 • Identify correlational relationships